nuejs/nue/packages/nuejs.org/docs/settings.md

 Relative path to your favicon that overrides the "favicon.ico" on the browser tab.

 ### generator
 The generator meta tag.
-The default is "Nue (nuejs.org)" and is only rendered on the production pages.
+The default is "Nue (nuejs.org)" and is only rendered in production mode.

 ### language